cofinalsubnets/lisa/readme.md

 most interpreted languages.

 ## build / install
-are you on linux? `make` should probably work. otherwise consult the makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`.
+are you on linux? `make` will probably work. otherwise consult the makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`. lips assumes 64-bit word size but otherwise should be fairly portable.

 ## syntax
-it's lisp so the syntax is pretty basic!
+if you know lisp then you know lips :)

 - lists are delimited with parentheses like usual. there are no improper list literals. `.` is a normal symbol (but it does have special meaning in argument lists).
-- `'x` quotes `x` like usual. nil (`()`) is self-quoting.
+- `'x` quotes `x` like usual. nil (`()`) is self-quoting. currently there's no quasiquotation.
-- strings are delimited with double quotes like usual. quotes can be escaped with a backslash, but no other escape sequences are interpreted.
+- strings are delimited with double quotes like usual. quotes can be escaped with a backslash, but no other escape sequences are interpreted. multiline strings are fine.
 - numbers are read in decimal by default with an optional sign, like usual. the prefixes `0{b,o,d,z,x}` respectively specify bases 2, 8, 10, 12, and 16.

 ## special forms
-nullary/unary cases are usually nil or identity, but `\`is an exception. equivalents to examples are in scheme.
+they're all one character long. nullary/unary cases are nil/identity, except for `\`. equivalents to examples are in scheme.

 ### `,` begin
 - `(, a b c) = (begin a b c)`